tuxtof/labs/templates/windows_ahv.rst

 Once the VM is powered on, click **Launch Console** to access your VM.

+.. note:: You may need to allow pop-ups in your browser for the VM console to appear.

 .. figure:: http://s3.nutanixworkshops.com/templates/ahv_windows/21.png

 Proceed with Windows installation.
 When prompted for installation location, select **Load driver**.